katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

   In order to work like Tower/AWX, ``ssh_key_data`` now contains the content of the file.
   The previous behavior can be achieved with ``lookup('file', '/path/to/file')``.
-* The ``win_scheduled_task`` module deprecated support for specifying a trigger repetition as a list and this format will be removed in Ansible 2.12.
+* The ``win_scheduled_task`` module deprecated support for specifying a trigger repetition as a list and this format will be removed in Assible 2.12.
 Instead specify the repetition as a dictionary value.

 * The ``win_feature`` module has removed the deprecated ``restart_needed`` return value, use the standardized ``reboot_required`` value instead.